sascha-andres/devenv/README.md

 Open a system shell in the project directory with environment variables preconfigured.

+You might add a --force flag to remove even though uncommitted changes exist.

+__Please make sure you synced with your remotes!!__

 ### clean

 Remove project from basepath.
 Checks for uncommited changes.

 ### setup

-Create project directory and clone all referenced projects
+Create project directory and clone all referenced projects.
+If your definition contains disabled projects, those will not be pulled.

 ## version